localstack-dotnet/localstack-dotnet-client/README.md

 We welcome feedback, bug reports, and pull requests!

-Use these commands to get you started and test your code:
+Use commands below to get you started and test your code:

 Windows
 ```